Far-right politics in Slovenia: Generation Identity Slovenia

-Activity of the Slovene branch of the far-right/alt-right Identitarian movement began to mount months prior to the 2018 Slovenian parliamentary election.
+Activity of the Slovene branch of the far-right and alt-right Identitarian movement began to mount months prior to the 2018 Slovenian parliamentary election.
 The local branch – Generation Identity Slovenia – rallies against "migrants, homosexuals, liberals, globalists, Soros, and socialists".
 Information regarding the group – its leadership, membership, and internal structure – remains sparse.
 The group operates in Ljubljana, Maribor, and Velenje, and appears to share members with the two largest sports fan groups; Green Dragons, and Viole.
 The organisation also maintains close relations with counterparts in other countries, in particular, Austria (with Slovene members partaking in events of Austrian Identitarians).
-Past activities of the group have included propagation of political stickers, signs, and graffiti, photo-ops with political undertones/messages, and social media activity.
+Past activities of the group have included propagation of political stickers, signs, and graffiti, photo-ops with political undertones or implicit messaging, and social media activity.
 The members of the Slovene branch have also attended protests (in particular; against LGBT rights, migrants, and the construction of a mosque), and camping excursions where members "bond in paramilitary training".

 The Slovene Identitarian movement has fostered ties with the Slovenian Democratic Party.
 Individuals and media organisations associated with SDS have lauded the movement, and SDS members and politicians have co-attended events with, and shared social media posts of the movement.
 Observers have also noted that SDS leader Janez Janša adopted some of the rhetoric associated with the Identitarian movement in his speeches/public appearances.
 SDS organised a round table discussion about migrations in collaboration with GI.